Why Do We Fear Public Speaking?

 2. Breathe

-When we’re anxious, our breathing becomes shallow and rapid.
-This can lead to a feeling of lightheadedness or panic.
-Taking deep, slow breaths can help to calm your nerves and ease the tension you’re feeling.
+When you’re anxious, your breathing gets shallow and quick, which can make you feel lightheaded or panicky.
+Taking deep, slow breaths helps calm your nerves and ease the tension.

 3. Practice, Practice, Practice

 Practice makes perfect.
-The more you do it, the easier it will become.
-And as your skills improve, your confidence will grow along with it.
-If you can, find opportunities to practice speaking in front of others you’re comfortable with.
-This could be family, friends, classmates, or even co-workers.
-The more you do it, the easier it will become.
+The more you do it, the easier it becomes.
+As your skills improve, your confidence grows.
+If you can, find opportunities to speak in front of others you’re comfortable with, like family, friends, classmates, or co-workers.

 4. Visualize Success

-Visualizing yourself succeeding can help to ease your anxiety.
-See yourself delivering a great speech or presentation and receiving positive feedback from your audience.
-This exercise can help to boost your confidence in yourself and your abilities.
+Imagine yourself succeeding to ease anxiety.
+Picture delivering a great speech or presentation and getting positive feedback.
+This boosts confidence in your abilities.

-These are just some helpful tips to get you started on conquering your fear of public speaking.
-Just remember that everyone experiences anxiety and stress at some point in their lives.
-With practice, patience, and time, you will be able to overcome your fear and become a confident public speaker.
+Here are some tips to help you conquer your fear of public speaking.
+Everyone feels anxiety and stress at times.
+With practice and patience, you’ll become a confident public speaker.